OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/linking.md

 truffle(local)> MyLinkedContract.at('<my-linked-contract-address>').setToken('<my-erc721-address>')
 ```

-Remember that the addresses of both, your contract and the token, can also be
+Remember that the addresses of both your contract and the token, can also be
 found in the `zos.dev-<network_id>.json` configuration file.

 This is just the beginning of a better blockchain ecosystem, where developers